 So here is your action step for the day: Have a conversation with your spouse about the need to get out of debt.
 Start learning how to make a plan together.

-Question: Have you ever let your financial situation affect your marriage?
+Question: Have you ever let your money problems affect your marriage?
 What did you do to change that?

 Leave a comment and let me know.